1 – HOW DO I BECOME A MEMBER?

 In order to maintain your real estate license, you need to complete 24 hours of continuing education (CE) over your three-year license period.
 Twelve of those hours must be three distinct versions of the Annual Commission Update.
 The other twelve can be any classes with CE credit.
 If a class has CE credit, you will always receive a certificate to keep for your records.

-To maintain your REALTOR® membership, you will need to complete an NAR Ethics Update course during NAR’s pre-determined 2-year cycle.
+To maintain your REALTOR® membership, you will need to complete an NAR Ethics Update course during NAR’s pre-determined 3-year cycle.
 SMDRA offers the NAR Ethics Class once a month, free for SMDRA members.

 If you take the Ethics class somewhere other than SMDRA*, or online, you will need to provide a certificate to the association to prove you have taken the class.
 Failure to complete this class can result in suspension or termination of your REALTOR® membership.

-*SMDRA will only accept Ethics classes taken with a REALTOR® association, online through the NAR website, or the CE Shop or VanED online education partners.
+*SMDRA will only accept Ethics classes taken with a REALTOR® association, online through the NAR website, The CE Shop or VanED online education partners.
 You will need to provide the certificate received through these institutions to SMDRA.

 The NAR Ethics Update class is also worth CE credit, and can be used to meet your license continuing education requirements.